Visiting Family and Friends in Hospital

 Spiritual and Pastoral Care (Chaplaincy)

-The Chaplaincy Team is here to be a listening ear and a helping hand for you and your relatives during your stay in hospital.
+The Chaplaincy Team is here to be a listening ear and a helping hand for you, your family and friends during your stay in hospital.
 As employed members of Kettering General Hospital NHS Foundation Trust, Chaplains are members of hospital staff trained to provide religious, spiritual and pastoral care to all our patients, visitors and staff.